frees-io/freestyle/docs/src/main/tut/docs/http/hammock/README.md

 # Hammock HTTP client

-[Hammock](http://pepegar.com/master) is a purely functional HTTP client for the cats ecosystem.
-You can easily integrate it within your Freestyle programs.
+[Hammock](http://github.com/pepegar/hammock) is a purely functional HTTP client for the cats ecosystem.
+If you want to read more documentation on Hammock, you can read [the docs](http://pepegar.com/hammock/docs).

 First of all, include the _frees-http-client_ as follows: